Reporting and payment of capital gains tax on UK property disposals

 Q: Are the rules to do with the disposal of land as well as residential property?

 A: For UK residents these rules are for direct disposals of UK land on which a residential property gain accrues.
 If the disposal is of land that is not classed as residential property, then these rules do not apply and any gain will need to be declared via Self Assessment (the definition of residential property is at Schedule B1 Taxation of Chargeable Gains Act 1992).
-For non UK residents, all disposals of land and property must be reported within 30 days.
+For non UK residents, all disposals of land and buildings must be reported within 60 days of completion.

 Q: How do Trusts access the new CGT service?